 Gasoline is extremely flammable and can be explosive under certain conditions.
 When parking inside a garage or other structure, be sure that the structure is well ventilated and that the vehicle is not close to any source of flame or sparks, including any appliance with pilot lights.

-Differential Lock Locking the Differential
+Differential Lock (4X4 Models) Locking the Differential

-The rear axle is equipped with a lockable differential that allows the operator to choose between an open differential or a closed differential.
-Locking the differential in slippery or low traction conditions helps improve traction.
+The 4X4 rear axle is equipped with a lockable differential that allows the operator to choose between an open differential or a closed differential.